AwesomeGitHubRepos/cerbo/forth/v2/words.md

 such as from Z".
 It then knows to display the next items in the heap, rather than trying to dereference it, which is disasterous!

+## NUMBER ( cstr -- n)

+Convert  the count and character string at addr,  to a  signed
+     32-bit integer, using the current base.
+If numeric conversion is not possible,  an error condition exists (ABORT" is called).
+The string  may contain a preceding negative sign.

 ## SEE

 See also: EMBIN